List of Basshunter live performances

 Basshunter is a Swedish singer, record producer and DJ.
 He tries to plan his performances at show but usually they are spontaneous.
-On 8 July 2006 he debuted in television during Sommarkrysset concert.
-In 2008 he said that he performed live at more than 600 shows in the United Kingdom.
+On 8 July 2006, he debuted in television during Sommarkrysset concert.
+In 2008, he said that he performed live at more than 600 shows in the United Kingdom.
 (Note: According to 2009 interview from Swedish magazine Filter Basshunter had performed over 600 concerts in 30 countries.)
-In April 2009 he said that the biggest crowd he ever played was 300,000 people at a festival and he played more than 25 concerts to more than 200,000 people.
-In October he said that he was doing 20 shows in a week after "Boten Anna" release.
-Between 2007 and 2009 he had three proposals to perform at Melodifestivalen.
-In 2013 he said thah he performed during 1,000 shows in seven years.
+In April 2009, he said that the biggest crowd he ever played was 300,000 people at a festival and he played more than 25 concerts to more than 200,000 people.
+In October, he said that he was doing 20 shows in a week after "Boten Anna" release.
+Between 2007 and 2009, he had three proposals to perform at Melodifestivalen.
+In 2013, he said he performed during 1,000 shows in seven years.